Superradiance -- the 2020 Edition: Superradiance in black hole physics

-Besides these equations, to have complete information about the gravitational and electromagnetic fluctuations, we need to find the relative normalization between $\phi_0$ and $\phi_2$ for electromagnetic fields and between $\Psi_0$ and $\Psi_4$ for gravitational perturbations.
+Besides these equations, to have complete information about the gravitational and EM fluctuations, we need to find the relative normalization between $\phi_0$ and $\phi_2$ for EM fields and between $\Psi_0$ and $\Psi_4$ for gravitational perturbations.
 This was done in Refs.~\cite{Teukolsky:1974yv,1973ZhETF..65....3S,Staro2} assuming the normalization condition~\eqref{sphe_norm} and using what is now known as the Teukolsky-Starobinsky identities (see also~\cite{Chandra} for details).

 Defining the tortoise coordinate $r_*$ as $dr/dr_*=\Delta/(r^2+a^2)$, Eq.~\eqref{teu_radial} has the following asymptotic solutions \be R_{slm}\sim \mathcal{T}\Delta^{-s} e^{-ik_H r_*}+\mathcal{O} e^{ik_H r_*}\,, {\rm as}\quad r \to r_+\,,\quad R_{slm}\sim \mathcal{I}\frac{e^{-i\omega r}}{r}+\mathcal{R}\frac{e^{i\omega r}}{r^{2s+1}}\,, {\rm as} \quad r \to \infty\,, \ee where $k_H=\omega-m\Omega_{\rm H}$ and $\Omega_{\rm H}=a/(2M r_+)$ is the angular velocity of the BH horizon.
 Regularity at the horizon requires purely ingoing boundary conditions, i.e., $\mathcal{O}=0$ (see Section 3 in Ref.~\cite{Berti:2009kk} for a careful discussion of boundary conditions).